caporalesimone/stored-data/README.md

-# stored-data
+# Stored Data
 Store a class into a JSON file.

-This project is a POC for a library that I want to use into my Ultima Online RazorEnhanced Scripts-
+This project is a POC for a library that I want to use into my Ultima Online™ RazorEnhanced [Scripts](https://github.com/caporalesimone/RazorEnhacedCSharpScripts).